l-RAIN-404-l/DeadURL/README.md

 - **Progress bar** — live scan progress displayed with tqdm
 - **Platform** — works on Windows, Linux  (Not tested on MacOS)
 - **Optimized for low hardware** —
-  Scans 1000 words in 5 mins
+  Scans 1000 links in 5 mins
  (Tested on linux | i5-3rd gen | 4GB ram)

 ---